ffortefct/observability/README.md

         image: my-app-image:latest
 ```

-You can also add the annotation to the namespace.
-Right after the [sidecar example](https://github.com/open-telemetry/opentelemetry-operator#sidecar-injection) in the OpenTelemetry Operator README you will find an in deep explanation for this annotation.
+You can also add it to the namespace.
+Right after the [sidecar example](https://github.com/open-telemetry/opentelemetry-operator#sidecar-injection) in the OpenTelemetry Operator README you will find an in deep explanation about this annotation.

 It's possible to have both kinds of collectors at the same time.
+They won't interfere with each other.

 ## Fine-tune